chrisbu/dartwatch-JsonObject/README.md

 All tests passing with build 17328

-You can use JsonObject in two different ways.  is the objectToJson method which uses reflection to convert an object into json.
-The other is two-way conversion of JSON into a class.
+You can use JsonObject in two different ways.

-## Using reflection to serialize
+## 1. Using reflection to serialize from a real class instance to Json

-Serialize to JSON with reflection is currently not working fully.
-`objectToJson` is now returns a future.
-It can currently be used to serialize objects, or lists / maps of objects that contain simple fields and getters that return string / num / bool (rather than other embedded objects).
-(That's next on the todo list).
+Use `objectToJson(myObj)` to return a future containing the serialized string.

 Example:
-    import 'package:
+    import 'package:json_object/json_object.dart';

+   	class Other {
+   		String name = "My Name";
+   	}

     class Basic {
        String myString = "foo";
        int myInt = 42;
+       Other name = new Other();
     }

     main() {